Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 where the last one is obtained from an HDR with one subtraction for $F^-$.
-Once again, recall that we have set $a=-10m_\pi^2$.
+Recall that we have set $a=-10m_\pi^2$.
 As before, the $d_i$ terms are due to higher partial waves, which we computed in our calculations, although they are numerically very small.

 Now, our CFD satisfies the dispersive representation and we have already seen that it yields consistent results for the scalar scattering-length sum rules, whereas the UFD does not necessarily do so.
-Thus, we will provide the evaluation of all previous sum rules, as well as the scattering lengths for the $D$-waves and the slopes for the $P$ and $D$-waves--- for which we have not provided analytic expressions--- using as input our CFD parameterizations obtained in section \ref{sec:CFD}.
-These values are listed in Table~\ref{tab:leparameters}, where our results can also be compared with previous dispersive or ChPT determinations.
+Thus, we provide in Table~\ref{tab:leparameters} the evaluation of all previous sum rules, as well as the scattering lengths for the $D$-waves and the slopes for the $P$ and $D$-waves--- for which we have not provided analytic expressions--- using as input our CFD parameterizations obtained in section \ref{sec:CFD}.
 The first five columns are the results of this work.
-The first three correspond to our three sum-rule results.
-The fourth column contains what we consider our ``Final Result'' for each parameter, which we have obtained assuming that each one of the three sum-rule values, $x_i\pm\delta_i,\, i=1...3$, for a given observable $x$ is an independent quantity, which is a fair approximation since we have already shown how different the size of the contributions from different input are for each kind of dispersion relation.
-We have then used as weights their inverse squared uncertainties $\omega_i=1/(\delta x_i)^2$ to define :
+The first three correspond to sum-rule results from FTPWDR and from HPWDR with one or no subtractions for $F^-$.
+The fourth column contains what we consider our ``Final Value'' for each parameter, which we have obtained assuming that each one of the three sum-rule values, $x_i\pm\delta x_i,\, i=1...3$, for a given observable $x$ is an independent quantity.
+This is, of course, an approximation, although we have already shown how different the size of the contributions from different input are for each kind of dispersion relation.
+We have then used as weights their inverse squared uncertainties $\omega_i=1/(\delta x_i)^2$ to define:

-where $\bar x\pm \delta \bar x$ are the weighted average and statistical uncertainty (see the RPP Introduction section \cite{pdg}).
-However, as we have repeatedly emphasized throughout this report, a substantial part of our uncertainties has a systematic nature.
-Thus, to stay in the conservative side, we have also added linearly a systematic uncertainty $d_S x$, defined as half the difference between the maximum and minimum central values of the individual sum rules for that observable.
+where $\bar x\pm \delta \bar x$ are the weighted average and the statistical uncertainty (see the RPP Introduction section \cite{pdg}).
+However, as we have repeatedly emphasized a substantial part of our uncertainties has a systematic nature.
+Thus, to stay on the conservative side, we have also added linearly a systematic uncertainty $d_S x$, defined as half the difference between the maximum and minimum central values of the individual sum rules for that observable.
 Therefore what we are showing in the ``Final Value'' column in Table~\ref{tab:leparameters} is $\bar x\pm\Delta \bar x$.